jwilker/360idevdocs/Code of Conduct.md

 __For speakers, regarding your slides:__

 As far as we know it's never come up at one of our events, but a good rule of thumb is that if your parents will find one of your slides objectionable, it's probably not a good idea.
-Does that mean no cussing, fuck no, does that mean no slide of a naked people holding a laptop... yeah it does, and you should know better.
+Does that mean no cussing, fuck no, does that mean no slide of a naked person holding a laptop... yeah it does, and you should know better.

 Part of what we think makes our events more enjoyable is a lack of corporate-ness and not feeling like a "big show", so yeah the occasional curse word will be in a session title, and is likely in many presentations.
 There's a fine line between colorful language and  using foul language just to do it.
 Our speakers know the difference.